Holla at Me

-"Holla at Me" is the debut single by American musician DJ Khaled featuring American rappers Lil Wayne, Paul Wall, Fat Joe, Rick Ross, and Pitbull, released in 2006 from the former's debut studio album Listennn... the Album.
-Produced by Cool & Dre, it samples Afrika Bambaataa & the Soulsonic Force's 1983 song "Looking for the Perfect Beat".
+"Holla at Me" is the debut single by the American rapper DJ Khaled featuring Lil Wayne, Paul Wall, Fat Joe, Rick Ross and Pitbull, released in 2006 from Khaled's first album Listennn... the Album.
+Produced by Cool & Dre, it samples Afrika Bambaataa and the Soulsonic Force's 1983 song "Looking for the Perfect Beat".

 Chart performance

 "Holla at Me" debuted and peaked at number 59 on the US Billboard Hot 100 the week of June 24, 2006.
 It stayed on the chart for four weeks.
 It also peaked at number 15 on the US Hot Rap Tracks chart in June 2006.

 Music video

 Jim Jones, Birdman, Johnny Dang, Slim Thug, Remy Ma, Trina, Trick Daddy, DJ Drama, Scott Storch, DJ Clue, Cool & Dre, DJ Felli Fel and DMX all make cameo appearances in the video.